open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 ## Types of internal observability

 The OpenTelemetry Collector aims to be an exemplar of observable service by clearly exposing its own operational metrics.
+It also collects host resource metrics that can help you understand if problems are caused by a different process on the same host.
 In this section, you can explore the different types of observability emitted by the Collector itself.

 ### Values observable with internal metrics